-Installing Remote Engine Services
+Installing Remote Engines Services

-Use these instructions to install Remote Engine Services on a remote server.
-To obtain a Remote Engine Service installer, visit the FME downloads page.
-Remote Engine Service installers are named beginning with fme-flow-remote-engine-.
+Use these instructions to install Remote Engines Services on a remote server.
+To obtain a Remote Engines Service installer, visit the FME downloads page.
+Remote Engines Service installers are named beginning with fme-flow-remote-engine-.

-FME Flow Remote Engine Installation Extractor
+FME Flow Remote Engines Installation Extractor

-Start the FME Flow remote engine installer.
+Start the FME Flow remote engines installer.

 On the Installation Extractor dialog, specify a Destination folder in which to extract installation files.
-Note that this folder only specifies where installation files are extracted-it does not specify where FME Flow remote engine program files are installed.
+Note that this folder only specifies where installation files are extracted-it does not specify where FME Flow remote engines program files are installed.
 That location is specified later in the installer.

-Tip Take note of the specified Destination folder location.
+- Tip Take note of the specified Destination folder location.
 Following installation, you may wish to:

-- Review the installation .log file. - Remove these files to save disk space.
+- Review the installation .log file.

+- Remove these files to save disk space.